rezafouladian/PortableSndWatchPatch/README.md

 vasmm68k_mot -Fbin -o SndWatchPatchFixed.ptch -nosym SndWatchPatchFixed.s -sc -showopt
 ```

-Replace the machine code in PTCH ID 3 of the Portable Control Panel 1.3 using ResEdit or Resourcerer.
+Replace the machine code in PTCH ID 3 of the Portable Control Panel 1.3 using ResEdit or Resorcerer.